petrarca95/Data-Visualization-Extraction/README.md

 ![capture](https://user-images.githubusercontent.com/33295958/43979494-e41a8e74-9cb8-11e8-9c7b-86105b80f018.JPG)

-4) If you have the Data-Visualization-Extraction program on your computer go to step #### else if not, you can download it from GitHub.
+4) If you have the Data-Visualization-Extraction program on your computer go to the next step if not, you can download it from GitHub.
 Google it.

 5) On the Spyder IDE, go to file --> open (top left corner.
 See below.)